 The Discover it Student Cash Back, Discover it Student chrome and Discover it Secured Credit Card are among the best offers available to people with limited and bad credit, respectively.
 In fact, Discover it® Secured Credit Card is one of the only secured cards offering rewards.

 The best credit card for a 650 credit score is the Capital One Platinum Credit Card.
 It has a $0 annual fee, which means you have access to the entire credit limit from the start.
-The credit limit will be a minimum of $300.
-You’ll also have a chance for a credit limit increase when you make your first five payments on time.
+Capital One also reviews accounts for automatic credit limit increases, so you’ll also have a chance for one if you make several payments on time.
 But you’ll want to avoid carrying a balance from month to month.
 The Capital One Platinum Credit Card comes with a 26.99% (V) regular APR.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.